lucj/k8sapps/README.md

-This repo contains a couple of applications (more to be added) defined using the Helmfile format.
+This repo contains a couple of applications (more to be added) defined either as:
+- a list of yaml manifests
+- a Helm chart
+- a Helmfile

 It is mainly used for demo purposes to illustrate the *App of Apps* pattern: a single Argo CD's application is used to deploy all the other applications needed in the cluster.

 ## Local Kubernetes